We moved out of cathay!!

-Not just because of the article below but the mall owner is arrogant and amazingly lazy.
+Why?
+We just had enough of Cathay’s bad management.
+See article below, The mall management is arrogant and amazingly lazy.
 Arrogant because they don’t even bother engaging the tenants to collectively get the crowds to come back.
 Lazy because they collected rent, management fee, promotional fees all of which we saw zero benefit.
+Worse of all they have the cheek to increase rent by 50%.
 Arrogant and Lazy are death knell but even worse the building management was asleep when promoters from neighboring mall aggressively wooed crowds to their malls as seen below.

 We’re still in search of a good place which we hope is dipole to Cathay.